Rodinian Empire

 In the heart of the mighty empire of Rodinia lies Rodin City, a metropolis that stands as a testament to the empire's grandeur and the unyielding rule of Emperor Augustus Tiberius.

 The city of Rodin, as the capital of the world's most powerful empire, Rodinia, is a hub of political power, cultural richness, and scientific advancement.
-It is a city where the sun is revered, and its influence is evident in the grand temples dedicated to the solar deities.
-The architecture of Rodin City is grandiose, with bright colors and geometric shapes adorning the structures, reflecting the city's artistic heritage influenced by Athena.
+It is a city where the Pegasus is revered, and its influence is evident accross the city.
+The architecture of Rodin City is grandiose, with imperial colors and geometric shapes adorning the structures, reflecting the city's artistic heritage influenced by Athena.

 The streets of Rodin City are lined with sculptures and mosaics, showcasing the empire's artistic prowess, with public spaces echoing the sounds of harps, flutes, and lyres.
 Literature and epic poetry are at the heart of Rodinian culture, with a writing system that uses symbols and pictograms, indicating a society that values knowledge and history.